Ajatt-Tools/rikaitan/CONTRIBUTING.md

 * What the problem, question, or request is.
 * What browser is being used.
-* What version of Yomichan is being used.
+* What version of Rikaitan is being used.
 * If applicable, an export of the settings file.

 # Development